akgrenier/575-haiku-commit/docs/guides/02-commands-end-to-end.md

 2. Confirm the Command Palette displays the new title.
 3. Now break it on purpose: change the command id in `package.json` but do **not** change `src/extension.ts`.
 4. Reload and observe: the command shows up, but fails at runtime — that’s the manifest/runtime mismatch this guide is trying to inoculate you against.

+## FAQ (what people Google at 2am)

+- **“Command not found”**
+  - Usually: contributed in `package.json`, but not registered in `activate()`, or activation never fired.
+- **My command doesn’t appear in the Command Palette**
+  - Usually: it’s missing from `contributes.commands`, or the title/category is wrong.
+- **Why does this repo use `workspaceContains:.git` instead of `onCommand:`?**
+  - SCM-centric UX.
+It trades a bit of startup cost for “always available” integration in git workspaces.

+## Further reading

+- VS Code docs: Commands — `https://code.visualstudio.com/api/extension-guides/command`
+- VS Code docs: Activation Events — `https://code.visualstudio.com/api/references/activation-events`
+- VS Code docs: Contribution Points — `https://code.visualstudio.com/api/references/contribution-points`

 ## “Steal this for your extension”